About Slipstream

 Placement offer received from Triumph.
 Ultimately declined in favour of the McLaren role.

-Interview invitation received from Rolls-Royce for a placement year engineering role.
+Offer received from Nissan for a placement year engineering role.

 Also Applied To